lemredd/talakutnangan/README.md

 ### Scoped types
 If a commit type has multiple types, it is possible to nest it under a primary type.
 For instance, a "Test" commit can be classified as either unit or integration.
 To further specify the type of commit, one can use "fix(unit):" or "fix(integration):"

+It is up to the developer's discretion on what name would the scoped commit be given, as long as it lines up to the focus of the commit and is appropriate

 ### Guidelines
 When specifying scopes, complete spelling of the type is a must.